FLCAC-admin/FLCAC-docs/docs/FAQ.md

 :close:

 All data on the Federal LCA Commons must use elementary flows that conform to the [Federal Elementary Flow List](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=347251).
-For instructions on mapping your flows, see [here](https://github.com/USEPA/fedelemflowlist/wiki/Getting-Started-with-FEDEFL#mapping-a-dataset)
+For additional informatoin on flow mapping, see [Flow Mapping](Reference/FlowMapping.md)
 :::

 :::{dropdown}How do I align my technosphere flows the FLCAC?